Fast sampling from constrained spaces using the Metropolis-adjusted Mirror Langevin algorithm: Metropolis-adjusted Mirror Langevin algorithm

 \subsubsection{Sampling from Dirichlet distributions}

 The Dirichlet distribution is the multi-dimensional generalisation of the Beta distribution.
 A sample from the Dirichlet distribution \(x' \in \bbR^{d + 1}\) satisfies \(x'_{i} \geq 0\) for all \(i \in [d + 1]\), and \(\bm{1}^{\top}x' = 1\), and thus an element of \(\Delta_{d}\).
-Equivalently, we can also express this sample with the first \(d\) elements \(x \in \bbR^{d}\) satisfying an inequality constraint \(\bm{1}^{\top}x \leq 1\), and write \(x'_{d + 1} = 1 - \bm{1}^{\top}x\).
+Equivalently, we can also express this sample with the first \(d\) elements \(x \in \bbR^{d}_{+}\) satisfying an inequality constraint \(\bm{1}^{\top}x \leq 1\), and write \(x'_{d + 1} = 1 - \bm{1}^{\top}x\).
 We work with the latter definition, and \(\primalspace = \{x \in \bbR^{d}_{+} : \bm{1}^{\top}x \leq 1\}\).
 The Dirichlet distribution is parameterised by a vector of positive reals\footnote{More generally, \(a_{i} > -1\), but we focus on when \(a_{i} > 0\).
 The case where \(a_{i} \in (-1, 0)\) results in antimodes.} \(\bm{a} \in \bbR^{d + 1}_{+}\) called the concentration parameter.
 The density is

-We use \(\bm{a}_{\min}, \bm{a}_{\max}\) to denote the minimum and maximum of \(\bm{a}\) respectively.
-Since the sample space is a special polytope, the log-barrier of \(\primalspace\) is a natural consideration for the mirror function \(\mirrorfunc{}\).
-This enables us to use \nameref{alg:mamla} to generate samples from a Dirichlet distribution, and we give mixing time guarantees for this task in the corollary below.
+We use \(\bm{a}_{\min}\) to denote the minimum of \(\bm{a}\).
+Since the sample space is a special polytope, the log-barrier of \(\primalspace\) is a natural consideration for the mirror function \(\mirrorfunc{}\), and with this choice of \(\mirrorfunc{}\), we generate approximate samples from a Dirichlet distribution using \nameref{alg:mamla}.
+The following corollary states a mixing time upper bound for this task.